pgro/Four-Wins/README.md

 # Four-Wins
 **Four Wins** is an iOS adoption of the famous game "connect four" - written in Swift.
-After coding for some time in ObjectiveC, I finally wanted to try out Apple's new language.
+After coding for some time in ObjectiveC, I finally wanted to try out Apple's new language.<br/>
+In case you wonder: The name is a literal translation from the game's German name.

 ## License
 MIT License